fioreromano/RL2024_Homework2/README.md

-### **What This Code Does** ⚙️
+# **Homework 1** 🎓🤖

+Welcome to Homework 2!
 The primary goal of this homework is to control a robotic arm to follow pre-defined trajectories with smooth and accurate movements.
 The code will:
 - Replace the existing velocity profile with a cubic polynomial, providing a smoother transition between positions.
 - Create both **linear** and **circular** trajectories for the robot.
 - Tune the control gains to ensure the manipulator follows the desired trajectory accurately.